cswitenky/decap-azure-proxy/README.md

 # decap-azure-proxy

 An Azure Static Web Apps GitHub OAuth proxy for [Decap CMS](https://github.com/decaporg/decap-cms).
-This allows for deploying Decap without the Netlify Identity or Git Gateway services required to handle GitHub authentication so that the CMS client can make GitHub API calls.
+This allows for deploying Decap CMS without requiring Netlify Identity or Git Gateway services to handle GitHub authentication so that the CMS client can make GitHub API calls.

 This proxy is intended to be deployed on its own subdomain, separate from whatever website domain you're using Decap with.